raiashpanda007/Loan_Ingestion_Ops_Dashboard/Readme.md

 Built to handle **500+ loan requests/second**, validate/enrich the data, and stream real-time metrics to a live dashboard — with exactly-once processing, retry flow, and operational controls.
 Includes **auto-scaling workers** that dynamically adjust based on queue load, ensuring stability under sudden burst loads.

+Custom failure categories like `low-credit-score`, `invalid-data`, and `loan-too-large` are used since the challenge didn't specify exact failure modes.
+These were manually designed to force rejections during stress tests and provide meaningful grouping for retry logic and analysis.

 ---

 ## 🧱 Monorepo Structure (TurboRepo)